FixBD/Educare/readme.txt

 * Building connections between teachers and students
 * Our future plan is to make Educare a fully virtual school

+### Why You Should Choose Educare?

+* Powerful functionality that you need
+* Everything is Ajax compatibility (Back-End and Front-End)
+* Everything is customizable
+* Suit for any themes
+* Import/Export facility
+* Support all type of device (Responsive UI)
+* Strong coumunity support
+* Price - ($) Free
+* Allways up to date

 We know, it's a bit difficult.
 Please share your experience (feedback) while using these features to improve Educare.
 For more info, please visit the [Educare on GitHub](https://github.com/fixbd/educare).

 ### Shortcodes